LLNL/RAJA/docs/sphinx/tutorial/matrixMultiply.rst

 Matrix Multiplication
 -----------------------

-As a second example we consider matrix multiplication.
-Here two matrices, A, and B, of dimension N x N are multiplied and the result is stored in a third matrix, C.
-Assuming that we have pointers to the data
+In this example, we multiply two matrices 'A' and 'B' of dimension N x N and store the result in matrix 'C'.
+To simplify the example, we use the following macros to access the matrix entries:

 .. literalinclude:: ../../../examples/example-matrix-multiply.cpp
                     :lines: 107-109

-and with the aid of macros
+Also, we use a 'memory manager' to simplify allocation of CPU vs. GPU memory depending on how we wish to run the example.

 .. literalinclude:: ../../../examples/example-matrix-multiply.cpp
                     :lines: 121-123

-a C++ version of matrix multiplcation may be expressed as
+Assuming we have initialized the arrays holding the data for the matrics, a typical C-style nested loop to multiple the matrices is:

 .. literalinclude:: ../../../examples/example-matrix-multiply.cpp
                     :lines: 136-146

-^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^
-1. Adding RAJA
+Converting to RAJA
-^^^^^^^^^^^^^^^^^

-With minimal effort we can create an RAJA analog by modifying the existing block of code.
-First, we can relive the need of macros by making use of ``RAJA::View``, which simplifies multi-dimensional indexing (for more info see :ref:`view-label`).
+^^^^^^^^^^^^^^^^^^

+In the RAJA version of the example code, we use the ``RAJA::View`` capability, which allows us to access matrix entries in a multi-dimensional manner similar to the C-style version but without the need for macros.
+Here, we create a two-dimensional N x N 'view' for each matrix:

 .. literalinclude:: ../../../examples/example-matrix-multiply.cpp
                     :lines: 155-157

+For more information about RAJA views, see :ref:`view-label`.

-Second, we can convert the outermost loop into a ``RAJA::forall`` loop
+First, we can convert the outermost loop to use the ``RAJA::forall`` traversal method with a sequential execution policy:

 .. literalinclude:: ../../../examples/example-matrix-multiply.cpp
                     :lines: 167-180

-yielding code which may be excuted with various backends.
+Changing the execution policy to a RAJA OpenMP policy, for example, would enable the outer to run in parallel using CPU multithreading.
+See the ``RAJA::forallN`` version of the example below for another way to do this.

-In the case that the code will not be off loaded to a device, ``RAJA::forall`` loops may be nested
+When the code will not be run on a GPU, ``RAJA::forall`` loops may be nested as in the following:

 .. literalinclude:: ../../../examples/example-matrix-multiply.cpp
                     :lines: 187-201

 ^^^^^^^^^^^^^^^^^
-2. RAJA forallN
+Nested-loop RAJA
 ^^^^^^^^^^^^^^^^^

-Collapsing a series of nested loops may be done through the ``RAJA::forallN`` method.
+RAJA provides ``RAJA::forallN`` traversal templates to provide flexibility in how arbitrary loop nests can be run with minimal source code changes.
+Here, we recast the matrix-multiplication example to illustrate this.
+For more information, see :ref:`nested-label`.

-Here it is necessary to use the ``RAJA::NestedPolicy`` (for more info see :ref:`nested-label`) werein each execution policy may be specified inside a ``RAJA::ExecList``.
-In the following example we pair the outer loop with an OpenMP policy and the inner loop with a sequential policy.
+Using ``RAJA::forallN``, requires that the execution policy for each loop in the nest be described using ``RAJA::NestedPolicy`` and a ``RAJA::ExecList``.
+Here, the outer loop has an OpenMP 'parallel for' execution poilicy and the loop nested inside uses a sequential policy:

 .. literalinclude:: ../../../examples/example-matrix-multiply.cpp
                     :lines: 229-239

-A full working version ``example-matrix-multiply.cpp`` may be found in the example folder.
+The file ``example-matrix-multiply.cpp`` in the ``RAJA/examples`` directory contains the complete working example code.